lut-ful/Modular-Workflow-and-project-setup/README.md

 # Problem Statement:

 ## Business Context:
-The project aims to develop a machine learning system that predicts individual income levels based on demographics and employment data.
+-The project aims to develop a machine learning system that predicts individual income levels based on demographics and employment data.

-The Prediction boundary is set at $50,000 annually (binary classification problem).
+-The Prediction boundary is set at $50,000 annually (binary classification problem).

-The solution will help in understanding socio-economic factors affecting income levels.
+-The solution will help in understanding socio-economic factors affecting income levels.

-Enable dat-driven decision making for policy makerss and financial instituations.
+-Enable data-driven decision making for policy makerss and financial instituations.

-Identify key scio-economic factors influencing income disparities.
+-Identify key socio-economic factors influencing income disparities.

-Support targete intervations programs for economic develoment
+-Support targete intervations programs for economic develoment

 ## Key Stakeholder

-**Policy Makers:** For evidence-based policy development **Financial Institutions:** For risk assessment and product development **Social Services:** For resource allocation and program planning **Research Organization:** For socio-economic studies
+**Policy Makers:** For evidence-based policy development

+**Financial Institutions:** For risk assessment and product development

+**Social Services:** For resource allocation and program planning

+**Research Organization:** For socio-economic studies

 # Dataset Details: